oracle/tribuo/README.md

 are supplied.
 If you need support for a specific platform, reach out to the maintainers of those projects.
 As of the 4.1 release these native packages all provide x86\_64 binaries for Windows, macOS and Linux.
-It is also possible to compile each package for macOS ARM64 (i.e., Apple Silicon), though there are no binaries available on Maven Central for that platform for TensorFlow or XGBoost.
-As of the 4.3 release Tribuo now depends on a version of ONNX Runtime which includes support for macOS ARM64 and Linux aarch64 platforms.
+It is also possible to compile each package for macOS ARM64 (i.e., Apple Silicon), though we have not updated XGBoost to a version with macOS ARM64 support.
+As of the 4.3.2 release Tribuo now depends on versions of ONNX Runtime and TensorFlow which include support for macOS ARM64 and Linux aarch64 platforms.
 When developing on an ARM platform you can select the `arm` profile in Tribuo's `pom.xml` to disable the native library tests.

 Individual jars are published for each Tribuo module.
 It is preferable to